bucky2177/dRiftDM/README.md

 use of the S3 object system.
 Additionally, beginning with version 0.2.0, models use “flex_prms” objects to handle parameters across conditions.

-If you wish to install the older version (0.1.1), you can use:
+To install the older version (0.1.1), you can use:

 ``` r
 devtools::install_github("bucky2177/dRiftDM", ref = "0.1.1")